MaximZherlygin/test_task/README.md

 To perform testing, run: `npm run firefox/all`, or run `npm run firefox/case_N`, where N - number of testcase.

+### Configuration

+You can change configuration of test performing (for example, timeouts) in `config/wdio.base.conf.cjs`.

 ### Test cases